alantech/alanlang-docs/docs/overview.md

 Re-assignment to a variable with `foo = bar` is equivalent to `foo.store(bar)`.
 (Not `set` so as not to be confused with the `Set` constructor function for sets.
 So the re-assignment could itself return a value, which could then be operated on, such as determining if the assignment actually succeeded with a `Fallible{T}` return type.

-It is planned for conditionals to also have such syntactic sugar, with `if conditional { trueStatements; } else { falseStatements }` being transformed into `cond(conditional, fn { trueStatements; }, fn { falseStatements })` (with rewriting conditional returns to absorb the statements following the conditional in the non-return branch, as all functions in Alan *must* execute every statement).
-But for now there is only the set of `cond` functions you can call for conditional logic.
-(May or may not rename `cond` to `if`, as well.)
+Conditionals also have such syntactic sugar.
+An `if conditional { trueStatements; } else { falseStatements }` is transformed into `if(conditional, fn { trueStatements; }, fn { falseStatements })`, rewriting conditional returns to absorb the statements following the conditional (the "tail") into any branch that doesn't early return, as all functions in Alan *must* execute every statement.
+Because it is built directly on top of the `if` *function*, the same function-dispatch rules apply: defining a new `if` function for a new condition type (or a new branch return type) extends what the `if` syntax accepts, scoped to your file (or anything that `import`s your definitions).

 A `for .. in` syntax is *not* planned, because while it would still be controlled, it would heavily *imply* that mutation of the outer scope is allowed, which makes automatic parallelization of the loop impossible due to the state dependency between iterations that would fail when execution order is no longer guaranteed.
 It feels like a potential footgun for those familiar with other languages to have the syntax but have it work differently to the other languages, though with it being blocked at compile time, I am not 100% against it and could be convinced to add it.